Loading...

 VI.
 Can we turn to the General Assembly, as the plenary UN organ, for a clarion call to set in motion a bold normative process for a “plenary concern”?
 What can we expect from the Summit of the Future 2024?

-At 07:00 AM (EDT) / 01:00 PM (CEST) / 4:30 PM (IST) | Register here.
+The webinar took place on June 5, 2023, at 07:00 AM (EDT) / 01:00 PM (CEST) / 4:30 PM (IST) | Watch the recording here.

 PROGRAM